gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian/index_en.md

 My goal here was to raise awareness of this difference that exists in our community, and encourage us to discuss our differences more openly, and to improve our understanding of each other.

 There is a lot I didn't get into in this essay, and I might expand on specific points later.
-In the meantime, I'm always happy to discuss this, whether in person or online.
+In the meantime, I'm available if you're interested in continuing this discussion, and you should feel free to reach out to me, whether in person or online.

 Live long and prosper. \\///